 - Make sure you're speaking to the right person. - Start slowly.
-Express your assertiveness in lowanxiety situations at first so you can build up your skills most people don't learn new skills overnight. - Write down what you want so it's clear in your head. - Choose the right time to ask, so the person gives your request their full attention. - Say 'I' not 'we' "I would like my complaint dealt with within the next seven days." - Ask for enough time to make a big decision rather than feeling pressured to decide there and then. - Stand your ground on things that you really need.
-Repeat your request if necessary in a firm way - this is sometimes referred to as the 'broken record' technique. - If you're naturally softly spoken, raise your voice when you're speaking even if it feels unnatural at first. - Ask for specific information if the speaker is being vague or talking in jargon.
+Express your assertiveness in lowanxiety situations at first so you can build up your skills most people don't learn new skills overnight. - Write down what you want so it's clear in your head. - Choose the right time to ask so the person gives your request their full attention. - Say 'I' not 'we' "I would like to receive an update on my complaint within the next 14 days, as indicated in your complaints policy." - Ask for enough time to make a big decision rather than feeling pressured to decide there and then. - Stand your ground on things that you really need.

+Repeat your request if necessary in a firm way this is sometimes referred to as the 'broken record' technique. - If you're naturally softly spoken, raise your voice when you're speaking even if it feels unnatural at first. - Ask for specific information if the speaker is being vague or talking in jargon.